GeorgeSteshenko/mern-stack-basics/README.md

 ### `npm run backend`

-To run the frontend run:
+To run the frontend:

 ### `npm start`

-To run both backend and frontend run:
+To run both backend and frontend:

 ### `npm run dev`